 Getting a survey completed mitigates a large amount of the risk that this produces.
 It will let you know exactly what issues you may face and plan them into the wider picture of moving into your new home.
 You can factor your surveying costs into your moving budget.

-Different types of survey look more of less into the overall condition the home you are buying.
-This is also linked to the cost of the survey, with the least expensive only looking at the top-level condition and the more expensive looking deeper into the condition of the property.
 There are a range of common issues highlighted by surveys, but below we highlight what each of the three main types of survey will pick up on.

-This type of survey is required by mortgage providers in order to get a grip of how much the property is actually worth.
+This type of survey is required by mortgage providers to get a grip of how much the property is actually worth.
 Although this survey will note certain obvious aspects of the property such as major defects that may need to be remedied, it will not give any detailed information on these or any potential costs that may be incurred.

 A Condition Report is the most basic property survey.
 It's not an in-depth survey, and will only give a simple report on the condition of the house.
 This survey is suitable for modern flats and conventional properties.

 A Homebuyers report is the next step up from a mortgage valuation.
 This type of survey will help highlight any structural issues with the property such as subsidence or damp, as well as any other hidden issues both internally and externally to the property.